revoltchat/rfcs/README.md

 - Removing features

 What doesn't need an RFC:
-- Rewording, reorgnizing or refactoring
+- Rewording, reorganising or refactoring
-- Additions which improve in ways which do not add new features - speedups, bug fixes, better user experience in regards to errors
+- Additions which improve in ways which do not add new features - performance improvements, bug fixes, better user experience in regards to errors
-- Additions which do not affect users of revolt but only the developers of revolt.
+- Additions which do not affect users of Revolt but only the developers of Revolt

 If you attempt to make a pull request which would require an RFC without an RFC you will be turned down and be asked to submit an RFC before the PR is looked at.

 If you are able to, you are allowed to make an implementation for a draft or still in progress RFC if applicable but, if the RFC is denied your pull request will be denied as well.

-## Before creating an rfc
+## Before creating an RFC

-It is good to discuss what you want to make an RFC on first before creating an rfc, this means if the outlook on the proposal is bad then the time will not be wasted creating the rfc, you can discuss in issues or discussions in the Revoltchat Github organisation or on Revolt.
+It is good to discuss what you want to make an RFC on first before creating an rfc, this means if the outlook on the proposal is bad then the time will not be wasted on creating the rfc, you can discuss in issues or discussions in the Revolt GitHub organisation or ideally come to [the Revolt API server on Revolt itself to discuss with us](https://rvlt.gg/API).

-## Creating an rfc
+## Creating an RFC

 To get a feature added to revolt, you must get your RFC merged into this repository first, at this point the RFC is "active" and can be discussed.